-One difficulty in measuring the field level similarities is the myriad of possible differences in the field values.
+In general, measuring field-level similarities between the attributes is difficult because of the myriad of possible differences in the field values.
 Beyond the characteristics that are easy to capture, such as spelling differences and missing or extra tokens, there are many differences that need to be captured by more specific techniques.
 For example, the two restaurant names of the first row of Figure 1 demonstrate the need for acronym identification since one restaurant "California Pizza Kitchen" is represented in the other set by its acronym "CPK."
 Another frequent field level difference that occurs is abbreviation, such as "Delicatessen" to "Deli."
 Yet another is a synonym/nickname relationship such as "Robert" is "Bobby" and "William" is "Bill" which is shown in Figure 1.
-Unlike
+Unlike their generic counterparts, such as edit distance, these specific field level relationships are not defined by a generic function that works in all cases across all field values.
+Thus, we group them all together under the heading, "heterogeneous transformations."